Deep congruences + the Brauer-Nesbitt theorem: Introduction

-as modules for the Hecke algebra generated by the action of Hecke operators $T_m$ for $m$ prime to $Np$ (this is the \emph{anemic} or \emph{shallow} Hecke algebra).
-With some interpretive work, \eqref{bp} may also be deduced from the $\rhobar$-dimension-counting formulas of Bergdall and Pollack \cite[section~6]{bergdallpollack}, obtained using the Ash-Stevens formulas. \Ourforthcomingpaper\ thus recovers the Bergdall-Pollack $\rhobar$-dimension-counting formulas, but in \ourforthcomingpaper\ we also refine the isomorphism in~\eqref{bp} for the action of the Atkin-Lehner operator at $p$, about which purely-characteristic-$p$ Ash-Stevens says nothing.
-That refinement, finally, is the heart of \ourforthcomingpaper\ and the main motivation for the present work.
+as modules for the Hecke algebra generated by the action of Hecke operators $T_m$ for $m$ prime to~$Np$ (this is the \emph{anemic} or \emph{shallow} Hecke algebra).
+The notation $W[1]$ stands for the Hecke module given by the vector space $W$ on which $T_m$ acts as $mT_m$ for all $m$ prime to~$Np$.
+We also refine \eqref{bp} to account for the action of the Atkin-Lehner involution at $p$ --- the main motivation for \cref{theorema}.